Colin from Accounts: Season 1 (2022)

+Season 2 (2024)

 Production

-Colin From Accounts is a CBS Studios production in association with Easy Tiger Productions for the FOXTEL Group with production in Sydney, Australia commencing in February 2022.
+Colin from Accounts is a CBS Studios production in association with Easy Tiger Productions for Foxtel with production in Sydney, Australia commencing in February 2022.

+Filming for the second series began in November 2023.

 Reception

+The first season holds a 100% score on review aggregator Rotten Tomatoes, based on 29 critic reviews with an average rating of 7.9/10.
+The website's critics consensus reads, "Tonally elastic and blessed with Patrick Brammall and Harriet Dyer's sparky chemistry, Colin from Accounts makes the alchemy of a satisfying rom-com feel effortless."
+On Metacritic, which uses a weighted average, the season holds a score of 80/100, based on seven critics, indicating "generally favorable" reviews.

+The second season holds a 100% "Fresh" score on Rotten Tomatoes, based on 14 reviews with an average rating of 9.0/10.
+The website's critics consensus reads, "Retaining its first season's laidback charms without resting on its hind legs, Colin from Accounts' second outing is as cranky, funny, and delightful as ever."
+On Metacritic, the season holds a score of 90/100, based on eight critics, indicating "universal acclaim".

 Kylie Northover of The Sydney Morning Herald gave the show 4-stars stating "Yes, that's right: it's a romcom.
 But Australian romcom offerings, particularly on television, are something of a rarity, so to see one executed well, and with particular emphasis on the 'com', is a genuine treat."